Jun 2026

 A job that is remote in Canada may not allow Mexico.

-A job that says “work from anywhere” may still require U.S. payroll, U.S. hours, U.S. residency, or approved countries only.
+A job that says “work from anywhere” may still require U.S. payroll, U.S. hours, U.S. residency, domestic equipment shipping, approved countries, or a legal right to work in a specific country.

 That is why expats need better filters.